Chisom83/Northwind_Traders/SQL_docuentation.md

 ORDER BY total_sales DESC;
 ```

-1- Which are the best and worst selling products?
+**Which are the best and worst selling products?**

 - Best Selling Product

   ```sql
 SELECT